The Lemon Law Presumption Explained

 Be aware, it is a common misconception that the lemon law presumption is the only way to recover for a defective vehicle under the law.
 If your vehicle does not meet the requirements to qualify for the presumption, you may still be eligible for compensation.
 Even if you are outside the time and mileage requirements, you may still be entitled to repurchase or replacement by the manufacturer.
 Unfortunately, it is very difficult to achieve these results on your own.
 It is in your best interest to retain an experienced lemon law attorney to evaluate your case and deal with the manufacturer.

-If you believe your vehicle is defective, and live in New Jersey or Pennsylvania, contact an experienced Lemon Law attorney for a consultation today.
+If you believe your vehicle is defective, contact an experienced Lemon Law attorney for a consultation today.